 Our tour guide also explained the local rivalry between Nuremberg and Munich.
 Although both cities are in Bavaria, Nuremberg considers itself Franconian first.
 Franconia, or Franken, is a region primarily in northern Bavaria.
 There are very small sections in neighboring states Baden-Württemberg, Thuringia, and Hesse.

 I found the walking tour to be really informative and convenient since we were only in the city briefly.
-But I could easily see talking a walking tour of a city I know a little better just to find out things I don’t already know.
+But I could easily see taking a walking tour of a city I know a little better just to find out things I don’t already know.
 Especially as a foreigner, much of the background history and information was incredibly helpful for understanding the city and its people better.
 The City’s Walking Tours definitely changed my mind on guided tours.

 Nuremberg also offers other walking tours, including ones through the city’s underground where countless works of art were stored and saved during World War II.